chainflip-io/chainflip-backend/api/bin/chainflip-lp-api/README.md

 Return:

-- A BTreeMap with the required pool in json format
+- The required pool in json format

 -------------